 Organizational skills are so important to lifelong success that we have made them part of our curriculum.
 Daily assignment books are available for students in grades 1-8.
 Students are required to use School Planner.
-Planners are handed out to all students, and if a family has not already paid for the planner, the child's account will be charged.
+Planners are handed out to all students - the cost of the planner is included in the mandatory Student Fee.
 Parents are expected to sign planner nightly.